 The intent of the “substantive” threshold requiring the holder to be in a different economic position is to distinguish qualifying bonds from instruments with equity-like characteristics or where the substance of the transaction is more closely aligned with that of the underlying collateral.
 To qualify as a bond under this standard, there is a requirement that there are substantive credit enhancements within the structure that absorb losses before the debt instrument being evaluated would be expected to absorb losses.
-This is inherent in the context of an Issuer Credit Obligation as the owners of the equity in the operating entity are the first to absorb any variability in performance of the operating entity.
-The same concept applies to asset-backed securities.
+This is inherent in the context of an ICO as the owners of the equity in the operating entity are the first to absorb any variability in performance of the operating entity.
+The same concept applies to ABS.
 If substantive credit enhancement did not exist, the substance of the investment would be more closely aligned with that of the underlying collateral than that of a bond.
 Credit enhancement that is merely nominal or lacks economic substance does not put a holder in a different economic position.

 The original exposure (May 2021) detailed this ABS requirement as a “sufficient” credit enhancement and detailed the provision as the level of credit enhancement a market participant (i.e., reasonable investor) would conclude is expected to absorb losses (or decreases in cash flows) to the same degree as other debt instruments of similar quality, under a range of stress scenarios (i.e., scenarios are similar to stress scenarios performed for other debt instruments of the same quality).
 This original proposal noted that losses are those a market participant would estimate with consideration of historical losses (including loss recoveries) on similar collateral, current market conditions, reasonable and supportable forecasts, and prepayment assumptions associated with the collateral.
 Excluded from the estimate of expected losses are historical gains on similar collateral and expected market appreciation on the collateral.
-After further discussion of this concept, it was identified that the term sufficient and its proposed definition implies a quantitative assessment of credit quality is required.
-As a result, the proposed concept could be interpreted to mean that a reperformance of the credit underwriting process would be needed to support accounting classification, which is not the intent and could be seen to violate the policy that credit ratings not determine accounting classification, as well as introduce an administrative reporting burden that is both duplicative and lacking any added value.
+After further discussion of this concept, it was identified that the term sufficient and its proposed definition implied a quantitative assessment of credit quality was required.
+As a result, the proposed concept could be interpreted to mean that a reperformance of the credit underwriting process would be needed to support accounting classification, which is not the intent and could be seen to violate the policy that credit ratings do not determine accounting classification, as well as introduce an administrative reporting burden that is both duplicative and lacking any added value.
 Further, a misinterpretation could occur that would permit satisfaction of this component if a credit rating or NAIC designation was obtained.
 The intent of the concept is not to address credit quality.
 Rather, the intent is to require that there must be economic substance to support the transformation of the underlying collateral risk, to bond risk.
 As a result of these discussions, revisions were incorporated to revise the terminology and related definition to reflect a “substantive credit enhancement.”
 In addition to eliminating a perception that reporting entities could use credit ratings to support this distinction, this guidance incorporates principle concepts to ensure that the provision cannot be satisfied with structural elements that are merely nominal or lack economic substance.